hristogochev/voyager/docs/state-restoration.md

 You also need to pass it it's `parent` reference, which is conveniently accessible to you upon implementing the interface.

-Here’s an example of implementing a navigator saver provider, based on [kevinvanmierlo's solution](https://github.com/hristogochev/vortex/issues/1) for restoring screens with non-serializable parameters and properties:
+Here’s an example of implementing a navigator saver provider, based on [kevinvanmierlo's solution](https://github.com/hristogochev/vortex/issues/1) for restoring screens with non-serializable parameters and properties (with the drawback that process death on Android stops being supported):
 ```kotlin
 @Composable
 fun App() {